 On tasting, the sauce has a fresh, fruity jalapeno flavour with slight bitterness from the chilli pepper.
 A delightful sweet and sour flavour, and a small amount of heat that leaves a warming heat in the mouth.
 This is a very sweet sauce (as the name suggests), however the acidic kick prevents it from being sickly.

 Cottage Delight Mexican Hot & Sweet Jalapeño Sauce is a nice tasting sauce, but I’m not so keen on the jammy, sticky consistency.
-A brilliant sauce for dipping chips or serving on burgers, however when I had it with eggs it was a little too sweet.

 I’ve had a couple of Pain Is Good sauces in the past and always remember that they tasted really fresh and almost homemade, so I was really looking forward to this Jalapeno Harissa.